Alan Corbett

-Alan Gordon Corbett (born 6 April 1954) is a former Australian politician.
+Alan Gordon Corbett (born 6 April 1954) is an Australian former politician.

 Originally a teacher, he was the founder of A Better Future for Our Children, a New South Wales political party.

-In 1995, he was elected to the New South Wales Legislative Council for that party despite receiving only 1.24% of the vote.
+At the 1995 New South Wales state election, Corbett was elected to the New South Wales Legislative Council for that party despite receiving only 1.24% of the vote.
 He served until his retirement in 2003.
+The party did not contest the state election of that year.

+In the late 2010s, Corbett publicly criticised the Queensland Government for not completely banning the use of corporal punishment, with private schools still legally permitted to use the cane.
+Corbett said that despite Independent Schools Queensland insisting corporal punishment wasn't utilised in their schools anymore, the possibility would always remain that it could be re-introduced at any time while it was still legal under section 280 of the Queensland Criminal Code.

+In June 2024, Corbett announced he would be running as an independent candidate in the 2024 Queensland state election, contesting the seat of Bundaberg.
+He was unsuccessful.

+Personal life

 Corbett has one son.
-The party did not contest the state election of that year.
 His wife died in 2017 at the age of 51 after suffering from a long illness.